 The weather protective functions include:

-a) A water tight surface membrane;
+a) A water tight membrane with UV top surface protection;

 b) A membrane support surface with sufficient slope for natuaral drainage;